CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 metadata template has a place for ORCIDs of creators and contributors.

 If you have published a paper that goes with your data, be sure to cite the DOI in the paper.
-Provide a link to the paper\'s DOI in the metadata under "relatedIdentifier".
+Provide a link to the paper's DOI in the metadata under "relatedIdentifier".

 If your data includ specific instructions for citing or reuse, to